mariamseljaas/cf_ai_chatbot_Mariam/README.md

      - todo_list — list all current tasks
      - todo_complete — mark a task as completed
    - Example interactions:
-    -“Add a task to my todo list: study for exam” -“List my todo tasks”
+    - “Add a task to my todo list: study for exam”
+    - “List my todo tasks”
-    -“Mark ‘study for exam’ as completed”
+    - “Mark ‘study for exam’ as completed”

   This functionality uses Durable Object storage to persist tasks across sessions.

 2. **Customer Support Agent**